artemvmin/traktor_s4mk3_mod/README.md

 - HOLD GRID + TURN DECK to move grid lines
 - SHIFT + TAP GRID 4 TIMES to adjust BPM and grid lines to your beat
 - SHIFT + HOLD to re-analyze and reset beatgrid

-### Global

-- QUANT/SNAP button is flipped to allow for easier Snap observability

 ## Installation